 Hypersensitivity pneumonitis (HP), also known as extrinsic allergic alveolitis, represents a group of pulmonary disorders mediated by an inflammatory reaction to inhalation of an allergen.
 These may be organic or inorganic particles (microbes, animal or plant proteins, and certain chemicals) that form haptens by sensitised individuals.

-More than 200 different antigens have been associated with the development of HP, including plant products, animal products, aerosolized microorganisms, and organic chemicals.
+More than 200 different antigens have been associated with the development of hypersensitivity pneumonitis, including plant products, animal products, aerosolized microorganisms, and organic chemicals.
 Smoking is protective against hypersensitivity pneumonitis, presumably by the inhibitory action of nicotine on macrophage activation and lymphocyte proliferation and function 9.
 However, when smokers do develop hypersensitivity pneumonitis, it is more commonly fibrosing disease with a worse prognosis 10.

 Depending on the type of precipitant, numerous other more precipitant-specific terms have been used such as: